dogsheep/github-to-sqlite/README.md

 You can use the `--issue` option to only load comments for a specific issue within that repository, for example:

     $ github-to-sqlite issue-comments github.db simonw/datasette --issue=1

+## Fetching commits for a repository

+The `commits` command retrieves details of all of the commits for one or more repositories.
+It currently fetches the sha, commit message and author and committer details - it does no retrieve the full commit body.

+    $ github-to-sqlite commits github.db simonw/datasette simonw/sqlite-utils

+The command accepts one or more repositories.

+By default it will stop as soon as it sees a commit that has previously been retrieved.
+You can force it to retrieve all commits (including those that have been previously inserted) using `--all`.

 ## Fetching repos belonging to a user or organization